How Many Olives Are Harvested On an Average Olive Tree? (Detailed Answer)

 The first and the main factor is the olive variety.
 According to IOC, there are around 139 olive varieties grown worldwide.

-Each olive variety is different in average yield, average fruit size and weight, and average percentage of olive oil produced per kg of fruit.
+Each olive variety is different in average yield, average fruit size, and weight, and average percentage of olive oil produced per kg of fruit.

 Also, many olive cultivars require a pollinator tree of a different cultivar in order to produce olives.
 Some varieties are susceptible to that, while others can produce fruits without trees around them.